-All over the United Kingdom (and further afield too) bakers spread the real bread message during the 11th Real Bread Week.
-It is not just about how good real bread is to eat, but how it can improve your mental health.
+All over the United Kingdom (and further afield too) bakers spread the real bread message during Real Bread Week.
+It is not just about how good real bread is to eat, but how it can improve your diet and mental health.
 Making bread is good for you.

 Gloucester College, Cheltenham

 Myself, fellow Dilly Boase, Douglas Muir and Dr Mary Kelly headed to the hospitality department at Gloucester College in Cheltenham.

 Here we taught breadmaking skills to 24 hospitality students aged 17 to 19.
 Despite already having done a full days training, the students really got stuck into the session as we mixed, kneaded and shaped and baked dough.
 We loved their energy and searching questions.
 We hope that there are some future bakers amongst them!
 Renark Cousins, their tutor commented:

 The students loved the day.
 I must thank you very much for the efforts your team made.
 The students actually learned a lot from the day and have reminded me of what they had learnt.